phetsims/paper-land/docs/setup/interface-overview.md

 ### What is the *Camera* page?

-The *Camera* page is where all the action happens for turning your paper programs interactive!
+The *Camera* page is where all the action happens detecting and interacting with your paper programs!

 ![Camera Spaces](../assets/camera-spaces-tab.png)

 On this page you will find the preview of your webcam, a preview of the full JavaScript for your currently selected paper program, and a plethora of options in the sidebar.
-Explore the headings in the sidebar to create and navigate between [spaces](#what-is-a-space), [calibrate your webcam](../setup/device-setup.md#color-calibrating-your-webcam-for-program-detection) to detect paper programs, print and [virtually preview programs and markers](#what-are-preview-papers-eye), and [fine-tune your detection](../setup/device-setup.md#fine-tuning-program-detection).
+Explore the headings in the sidebar to create and navigate between [spaces](#what-is-a-space), [calibrate your webcam](../setup/device-setup.md#color-calibrating-your-webcam-for-program-detection) to detect paper programs, print and [virtually preview programs and markers](#what-are-preview-papers), and [fine-tune your detection](../setup/device-setup.md#fine-tuning-program-detection).

 You'll use this page to match up where your papers are in space with visuals on a projector.
 Think of it as your play space.